-- (1) make a written finding summarizing the court's reasons for concluding that the defendant should be denied pretrial release, including why less restrictive conditions would not avoid a real and present threat to the safety of any person or persons or the community, based on the specific articulable facts of the case, or prevent the defendant's willful flight from prosecution; - (2) direct that the defendant be committed to the custody of the sheriff for confinement in the county jail pending trial; - (3) direct that the defendant be given a reasonable opportunity for private consultation with counsel, and for communication with others of his or her choice by visitation, mail and telephone; and
+- (1) make a written finding summarizing the court's reasons for concluding that the defendant should be denied pretrial release, including why less restrictive conditions would not avoid a real and present threat to the safety of any person or persons or the community, based on the specific articulable facts of the case, or prevent the defendant's willful flight from prosecution;

+(2) direct that the defendant be committed to the custody of the sheriff for confinement in the county jail pending trial;

-1 (4) direct that the sheriff deliver the defendant as 2 required for appearances in connecti on with court 3 proceedings.
+(3) direct that the defendant be given a reasonable - (3) direct that the defendant be given a reasonable opportunity for private consultation with counsel, and for communication with others of his or her choice by visitation, mail and telephone; and - (4) direct that the sheriff deliver the defendant as required for appearances in connection with court proceedings. - (i) Detention.

-(i) Detention.
 If the court enters an order for the detention of the defendant pursuant to subsection (e) of this Section, the defendant shall be brought to trial on the offense for which he is detained within 90 days after the date on which the order for detention was entered.
-If the defendant is not brought to trial within the 90 day period required by the preceding sentence, he shall not be denied pretrial release.
-In computing the 90-day period, the court shall omit any period of delay resulting from a continuance granted at the request of the defendant and any period of delay resulting from a continuance granted at the request of the State with good cause shown pursuant to Section 103-5.
+If the defendant is not brought to trial within the 90-day period required by the preceding sentence, he shall not be denied pretrial release.
+In computing the 90 day period, the court shall omit any period of delay resulting from a continuance granted at the request of the defendant and any period of delay resulti ng from a continuance granted at the request of the State wi th good cause shown pursuant to Section 103-5.

-(i 5) At each subsequent appearance of the defendant before the court, the judge must find that continued detention is necessary to avoid a real and present threat to the safety of any person or persons or the community, based on the specific articulable facts of the case, or to prevent the defendant's willful flight from prosecution.

-(j) Rights of the defendant.
-The defendant shall be entitled to appeal any order entered under this Section denying his or her pretrial release.

-(k) Appeal.
-The State may appeal any order entered under this Section denying any motion for denial of pretrial

-1 release.

-- 2 (1) Presumption of innocence.
-Nothing in this Section 3 shall be construed as modifying or limiting in any way the 4 defendant's presumption of innocence in further criminal 5 proceedings. - 6 (m) Interest of victims. - 7 (1) Crime victims shall be given notice by the State's 8 Attorney's office of this hearing as required in paragraph (1) 9 of subsection (b) of Section 4.5 of the Rights of Crime Victims 10 and Witnesses Act and shall be informed of their opportunity 11 at this hearing to obtain a protective order. - 12 (2) If the defendant is denied pretrial release, the court
+- (i 5) At each subsequent appearance of the defendant before the court, the judge must find that continued detention is necessary to avoid a real and present threat to the safety of any person or persons or the community, based on the specific articulable facts of the case, or to prevent the defendant's willful flight from prosecution. - (j) Rights of the defendant.
+The defendant shall be entitled to appeal any order entered under this Section denying his or her pretrial release. - (k) Appeal.
+The State may appeal any order entered under this Section denying any motion for denial of pretrial release. - (1) Presumption of innocence.
+Nothing in this Section shall be construed as modifying or limiting in any way the defendant's presumption of innocence in further criminal proceedings. - (m) Interest of victims. - (1) Crime victims shall be given notice by the State's Attorney's office of this hearing as required in paragraph (1) of subsection (b) of Section 4.5 of the Rights of Crime Victims and Witnesses Act and shall be informed of their opportunity at this hearing to obtain a protective order.